pywbem/pywbemtools/docs/pywbemcli/features.rst

   the ``-namespace``/``-n`` command option, or the default namespace of the connection.

+* By specifying the WBEM URI without keybindings and using the --key option to specify the keybindings ad defined in section :ref:`Defining INSTANCENAME command argument with --key option`.
+The advantage of this technique is that it eliminates the use of the double quote surrounding the key values.

 .. _`The INSTANCENAME command argument as a WBEM URI`: